KelvCodes/Quiz-App/README.md

 If you enjoy my projects, feel free to [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-%F0%9F%8C%8D-yellow?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/kelvcodes)

 ---
-Enjoy app,and don’t forget to ⭐ the repo if you like it! 🥳✨
+Enjoy Quiz app,and don’t forget to ⭐ the repo if you like it! 🥳✨